bwoody3142/FullCourtAnalytics/Documentation/User.md

 - Here you can view your players' stats from annotated games

  ![Stats Center](https://github.com/bwoody3142/FullCourtAnalytics/blob/master/AuxiliaryFiles/newStats1.PNG)<br>
- - You can toggle from Classic to Advanced for a more in depth look at your team's stats.
+ - You can toggle between Classic and Advanced stats by selecting either option in the top left of the stats chart.
  ![Stats Center](https://github.com/bwoody3142/FullCourtAnalytics/blob/master/AuxiliaryFiles/newStats2.PNG)
 - If you would like to go back to splash page hit the "Home" button.
 - If you would like to sign out hit the "Sign-Out" button.